-Although the Company would receive \$7.18 per Common Share issued upon the exercise of the Underwriter's Warrants, it will be economical for the holders of Underwriter's Warrants to exercise the Underwriter's Warrants only if the Common Shares are trading in the public market at a price greater than the sum of the relevant exercise price plus any broker/dealer fees, commissions and discounts and other transaction costs that would be incurred by such holders in connection with the sale of Common Shares issued upon such exercise.
+The Company will not receive any of the proceeds from the sale of Common Shares offered for the account of the Selling Shareholders.
+Although the Company would receive \$8.00 per Common Share issued upon the exercise of the Warrants, and \$7.81 per Common Share issued upon the exercise of the Underwriter's Warrants, it will be economical for the holders of Warrants and Underwriter's Warrants to exercise the Warrants or Underwriter's Warrants only if the Common Shares are trading in the public market at a price greater than the sum of the relevant exercise price plus any broker/dealer fees, commissions and discounts and other transaction costs that would be incurred by such holders in connection with the sale of Common Shares issued upon such exercise.
 There can be no assurance that the Common Shares will be trade at such prices.
-The Underwriter's Warrants will expire on February 23, 1999, and may not be exercised after the expiration date.
+The Warrants will expire on the earlier of the date 30 calendar days after the date of this Prospectus or June 30, 1996 (unless the expiration date is extended to a later date by the Company), or the day immediately preceding the date on which the Warrants are redeemed by the Company, and the Underwriter's Warrants will expire on March 4, 1997, and may not be exercised after the applicable expiration date.